Leaving the University

 What Happens to My Current Benefits?

-Effective 10/1/2019, if you had health insurance as an active employee, and your last day of employment is the first day of the month, coverage ends on that day.
+If you had health insurance as an active employee, and your last day of employment is the first day of the month, coverage ends on that day.
 If your last day of employment is the 2nd through the end of the month, coverage will go through the end of the month.
 You will be responsible for paying for the premiums for the entire month.
 You will automatically receive information from the State of Kansas for COBRA.

-Effective 10/1/2019, if you are retiring, and your last day of employment is the first day of the month, coverage ends on that day.
+If you are retiring, and your last day of employment is the first day of the month, coverage ends on that day.
 If your last day of employment is the 2nd through the end of the month, coverage will go through the end of the month.
 You will be responsible for paying for the premiums for the entire month.
 You may continue health insurance coverage as a retiree.
 Depending on your situation, you may be interested in COBRA or the State of Kansas Retiree Insurance.
 At the time of retirement, you are not Medicare eligible, you may want to continue through COBRA.
 Premiums for COBRA are significantly less than the State of Kansas Retiree premiums.

 If you had a health care or dependent care flexible spending account, contact NueSynergy at 855-750-9440 for questions regarding your account and claim submission.

 TEA - Separating employees are eligible to continue life insurance.
 Please contact The Hartford 877-320-0484 should you have questions.
-OGL - Please contact Standard 844-289-2306 should you have questions.
+KEPRS OGL - Please contact Standard 844-289-2306 should you have questions.